 What is Cotellic?

-Cotellic is used to treat a certain type of metastatic melanoma (skin cancer) that has spread to other parts of the body and cannot be removed with surgery.
+Cotellic is used in adults to treat a certain type of metastatic melanoma (skin cancer) that has spread to other parts of the body and cannot be removed with surgery.
+This medicine is usually given together with another medicine called Zelboraf (vemurafenib).

 Cotellic is used only if your tumor has a specific genetic marker, for which your doctor will test.